Red light camera tickets return to BC

 We don’t want to say we told you so, but we told you so.
 British Columbia drivers should get ready to open their chequebooks for the government’s latest cash grab.
-The Provincial government has confirmed they are bringing back speed cameras to intersections throughout the province.
+The Provincial government has confirmed they are bringing back red light camera tickets to intersections throughout the province.
 They will be upgrading existing Intersection Safety Cameras (ISC), or red light cameras, to identify and ticket speeding drivers.
 The menace of speed cameras has returned.

 There are 140 red light cameras in British Columbia and many of them are located in high traffic areas around the Lower Mainland.
 Here is a map of all of the red light cameras currently in operation in BC.
 Many of them could be doling out tickets on unsuspecting drivers in the near future under the government’s new plan.

 We previously warned about what happened the last time the government introduced a speed camera photo radar system.
 It was reviled as a licence for the government to print money.
 It was so hated it was scrapped in 2001 after much public outcry.
 This time around the government is being sneakier about it, but they will likely still put a heavy burden on BC drivers.

 The BC government hasn’t announced a threshold for how fast you have to be going to get a ticket.
 Minister of Public Safety and Solicitor General Mike Farnworth said tickets will be distributed to speeders regardless of whether or not the light is a green, yellow, or red light.
 This means even so much as accelerating to make a green light could net you a ticket.

 Red light speed cameras will become like photo radar

 Make no mistake.
 These new red light speed cameras will likely have all the problems their predecessors did.
 The government is saying crash and speed data provided by the cameras will inform how they activate the red light cameras for speed enforcement.
 They also claim this will be a more transparent process than the photo radar program that ended in 2001, which involved unmarked vans in random locations and issued tickets at low-speed thresholds.